 Are projects without a confirmed partner organization eligible to apply?

 Can an applicant apply more than once per application cycle?

-No, a lead applicant may only submit one letter of interest.
+No, a lead applicant may only submit one application.

 Are student projects eligible?

-No, the lead artist applicant may not be a student at the time of application submission, or during the grant period.
+No, the lead artist applicant may not be a student during the award period (November 1, 2023, through October 31, 2025).
 Additionally, projects featuring performers that are predominantly students are not eligible to apply.

 If I am an artist and own my own business, can that business be the lead partner organization?

 No. An essential aspect of SHIFT is that the artist and the lead organization collaborate to develop and present the project.
 For example, a mural artist might collaborate with city agency, a filmmaker with an environmental protection organization, or a choreographer with a social service organization, etc. If the artist owns the lead partner organization/business, the artist would essentially be collaborating with themselves.

 If I am an artist and an employee of an organization/business, can that business be the lead partner organization or I the lead artist?